jertel/elastalert2/docs/source/ruletypes.rst

    and flatline require a minimum elapsed time before they begin alerting, based on their timeframe.
 In addition, use_count_query and use_terms_query rely on run_every to determine their resolution.
 This script uses a fixed 5 minute window, which is the same as the default.

+   Also, EQL filters do not support counts, so the output relating to counts may show N/A (Not Applicable).

 .. _ruletypes: